Skip to main content

 Triannual

-% of Kindergarten and Grade 1 students identified as on-track for reading proficiency based on mid-year and end-of-year benchmarks DIBELS Biannual
+% of Kindergarten and Grade 1 students identified as on-track for reading proficiency based on mid-year and end-of-year benchmarks DIBELS Mid: 60.7%

 % of students receiving targeted reading interventions in K–1 who demonstrate catchup growth DIBELS